Skip to Main Content Skip to Footer Content

 Many people will, at some point in their lives, have a difficult choice to make with regard to their living situations: do we stay in our homes, or do we transition to assisted living?

-The vast majority of seniors (90 percent, according to one study) intend to stay in their home for at least another five to 10 years, and 85 percent of those individuals believe they can do so without having to make significant modifications to their home.
+The vast majority of seniors (90%, according to a 2011 study conducted by the AARP) intend to stay in their home for at least another five to 10 years, and 85% of those individuals believe they can do so without having to make significant modifications to their home.

-That being said, only 43 percent of people over the age of 70 find it “very easy” to live by themselves in their current home, with nearly 20 percent of people over the age of 70 finding it difficult or impossible to live independently, without assistance from caregivers.
+That being said, only 43% of people over the age of 70 find it "very easy" to live by themselves in their current home, with nearly 20% of people over the age of 70 finding it difficult or impossible to live independently, without assistance from caregivers.

 So how does one make the choice of whether aging in place or transitioning to assisted living is best?
 It takes a great deal of careful thought and introspection.
 Here are some of the pros and cons of aging in place rather than going into assisted living.